 Individuals can pay for their camp registration with the rewards they earn through the Girl Scout Cookie Program as well as the Fall Product Program.
-If you would like to use your earned finances to pay for part, or all, of your summer camp registration, please contact our program registrar at reghelp events@girlscoutsgcnwi.org.
+If you would like to use your earned finances to pay for part, or all, of your summer camp registration, please contact us at customercare@girlscoutsgcnwi.org.
 Because camp space is limited, we highly recommend not waiting for Cookie Dough or Nutty Bucks to process before registering for a camp program.
 When registering, we encourage you to pay the deposit instead of paying in full to more easily apply Cookie Dough or Nutty Bucks funds later.